What does it mean to ‘close the books’ in accounting

 Closing your books a year-end activity where business reports are finalised.
 “Books” refer to a company’s transaction records that are used to generate financial statements.
 These transactions inform the business owner about the money flowing in and out of their business.

-Closed books indicate that your finances are in order.
+- Closed books indicate that your finances are in order.
 Doing it properly will prevent inconsistency in your data as the income and expenses from the previous year will not get carried to the next.

-Closing your books on time is crucial if you are a small business owner as it signals that the books are in order.
+- Closing your books on time is crucial if you are a small business owner as it signals that the books are in order.
 It also helps you file your tax returns on time.

 1. Update the general ledger: Many small scale businesses maintain account totals in different journals.
 For example, there may be separate accounting journals for cash inflow and outflow.
 These figures have to be updated on your general ledger accounts.